bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cariolaro.md

 **David Cariolaro** was an Italian mathematician who worked in graph theory.
 He died following an accident in China.

 ### Mathematical Profile (Excerpt):
-* Gianfranco and Tina had two sons, David and his brother Dimitri Cariolaro.
-* Gianfranco Cariolaro trained as an electrical engineer and, in the year before his son David was born, gained the right to teach at the University of Padua.
 * David Cariolaro entered the Liceo Scientifico "Enrico Fermi" in Padua in 1983, graduating from the high school in 1988.
 * Cariolaro spent four months in 1993-94 as an Exchange Student at Konstanz University in Germany.
 * Carlo Bertoluzza and Cariolaro published the joint paper On the measure of a fuzzy set based on continuous t-co-norms in 1997.